 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-erotica that was published by Berkley HEAT on November 4, 2008 and has 376 pages.
+erotica in eBook edition that was published by Berkley HEAT on November 4, 2008 and has 376 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Sweet Surrender, Colters' Woman, Sweet Persuasion, Sweet Seduction, In Bed with a Highlander, Darkest Hour, Seduction of a Highland Lass, Colters' Lady, No Place to Run, Hidden Away, Men Out of Uniform, Red-Hot Summer, Never Love a Highlander, Brazen, Sweet Temptation, Whispers in the Dark, "Colters' Wife", Colters' Promise, Echoes at Dawn, Undone By Her Tender Touch, Four Play, Cherished, The Tycoon's Pregnant Mistress, Never Seduce a Scot, Highlander Most Wanted, "Softly at Sunrise", Shades of Gray, Rush, Fever, Forged in Steele, Burn, Colters' Daughter, Colters' Gift, When Day Breaks, After the Storm, Taking It All, Keep Me Safe, Darkest Before Dawn, Enticed by His Forgotten Lover, Sweet Possession, Sweet Addiction

 A cozy romance that just happens to be a foursome.
 In 2009, Be With Me won the DABWAHA Romance Tournament for Best Erotic Romance; god knows how.